mitchute/PythonEMSPrototype/README.md

 ## Developer Environment

-I have tested it on Ubuntu 18.04, but it should be very close to functional on all the platforms.
 Setting up a dev environment is really simple; you only need three things:

  - Python (currently targeting 3.6)
- - A C++ compiler (currently using g++)
+ - A C++ compiler (currently using g++ on Linux, Clang on Mac, and MSVC on Windows)
- - CMake (to build the makefile structure -- I guess technically it's optional if you're a crazy person)
+ - CMake

-## Python Packaging
+## Python

-Setting this up on Mac was, um, difficult.
-But this helped _so_ much: http://joaoventura.net/blog/2016/embeddable-python-osx/
+Tons of notes about Python interactions, packaging, etc., can be found in the [Python notes file](notes/python.md).